Hōnen: Constant repetition of nembutsu

 Regarding the practice of nembutsu, Hōnen recommended extensive and continuous recitation of the nembutsu.
 He recommended that one may begin with attempting to accumulate ten thousand repetitions per day ("and then go on to twenty, thirty, fifty, sixty or even a hundred thousand"), in order to avoid laziness.
 Hōnen also wrote that a helpful practice was to perform nembutsu retreats (betsuji nembutsu) once in a while to help us maintain focus and enthusiasm in the nembutsu, a practice recommended by Shandao and Genshin.
 During these retreats (which traditionally last for seven days), the recitation itself can be undertaken for six or twelve hours at a time.
 When practicing in a group, participants should take turns to ensure continuous recitation.

 Part of the reason that Hōnen recommended constant repetition of the nembutsu seems to be that he believed the nembutsu could eradicate all one's bad karma as well as having the power of making pure karma for one's future birth in the Pure Land and one's future enlightenment.
-Thus he writes: lifelong practice [of nenbutsu] means constantly generating pure causation (jōin o nasu) from first arousing the aspiration for enlightenment to [the realization of] enlightenment without ever backsliding.Of course, this generation of merit was not based on one's self-power, but one the power that Amida Buddha had himself imbued into the nembutsu.
+Thus he writes: lifelong practice [of nenbutsu] means constantly generating pure causation (jōin o nasu) from first arousing the aspiration for enlightenment to [the realization of] enlightenment without ever backsliding.Of course, this generation of merit was not based on one's self-power, but one the other-power that Amida Buddha had himself imbued into the nembutsu.

 Another important reason for Hōnen's promotion of extensive repetition of nembutsu was his belief that this practice established a strong devotional bond between the practitioner and Amida Buddha.
 Thus, chapter 2 of the Senchakushū states: "those who cultivate the right and assisting practices become extremely intimate and familiar with Amida Buddha."